Kolymbithres beach with smooth granite rocks and turquoise water, Paros

 Are the beaches in Paros free?expand_more

 All beaches in Greece are legally public.
-Most organized beaches (Kolympithres, Pounda, Santa Maria) charge €8–€15 for a sunbed and umbrella set, but you can always use your own towel for free.
-Remote beaches like Agios Fokas and Marchello have no facilities and are completely free.
+Most organized beaches (Kolympithres, Pounda, Santa Maria) charge €8–€15 for a sunbed and umbrella set, and club-style beaches €10–€25, but you can always use your own towel for free.
+Remote beaches like Agios Fokas, Lageri, and Marcello have no facilities and are completely free.

 What is the best beach near Parikia?expand_more